nycu-caslab/CO2024/labs/Lab 1.rst

 TAs have prepare
 `template <https://github.com/nycu-caslab/CO2024_source/tree/main/lab1>`__,
 you can follow the template or modify as you wish.
+However, the there are somethings you shouln't change.
+By the way, remember to write clean and maintainable code, you need to reuse your lab1 code in future labs.

+- Register
-However, the there are somethings you shouln’t change. - Register - Instruction Memory - Data Memory - CPU I/O interface and register instance name
+- Instruction Memory
+- Data Memory
+- CPU I/O interface and register instance name

+In source code, we will provide simple instruction ``TEST_INSTRUCTIONS.txt`` and this michine code is generated from ``TEST_INSTRUCTIONS.asm``.

 .. warning::